rhodamoise/rhodamoise.github.io/_layouts/_posts/2020-01-27-road-to-the-phd.md

 ---
 layout: post
-title: "Dr. RhoMo, Road to the PhD"
+title: "Dr. RhoMo, Road to the Ph.D."
 date: 2020-01-27
 ---

 Give thanks! - *sigh* -

 What a journey!